Tomerg91/Lumea/memory-bank/activeContext.md

 Active decisions and considerations:

+- Using Supabase Row-Level Security (RLS) policies for data access control
+- Implementing helper functions (get_user_role, user_owns_session) to simplify RLS policies
+- Using BIGINT for all IDs consistently across tables
+- Creating idempotent migrations that check for existence before creating
+- Creating the database schema with proper relationships and constraints
 - Using npm workspaces is the standard for managing dependencies in this monorepo.
 - Pinning critical dependencies (TypeScript, React types) to exact versions and using root `overrides` is crucial for stability.
 - Isolating the client's `tsconfig.json` using `extends` prevents interference from the root config or other workspaces during type checking.